xiaopv/xiaopv.github.io/_teaching/2024-spring-mat151.md

 ## Homework

  * Apr.
+16, 2024
+   * Start working on Homework 13 in WileyPLUS.

+ * Apr.
 11, 2024
    * Complete Homework 12 in WileyPLUS.
    * Quiz 12 on Thursday will cover Goal 4, 6, 15, 16, 17, 18, 19.